Research & Best Practices

 What is reliability-centered maintenance in practice?

-Now that you understand the basics of reliability-centered maintenance, we can look at the practice in more detail.
+Now that you understand the basics of a reliability-centered maintenance process, we can look at the practice in more detail.
 Later, we’ll also look at how to implement an RCM plan.
 First, we’ll cover the basics of a reliability-centered maintenance program:

 • The program is designed specifically to preserve system function: This principle defines the purpose of the RCM maintenance program, which is to keep equipment functioning to spec for as long as possible.
 This principle zeroes in on metrics such as uptime, output and mean time between failures (MTBF).